riyannode/Paylabs/README.md

 ---

+## x402 Raw Header Decode

+Paylabs manually decodes the `PAYMENT-REQUIRED` and `PAYMENT-SIGNATURE` headers instead of using the SDK's `client.pay()` wrapper.

+**Why:** The SDK wrapper doesn't return raw signature/settlement data — just `{data, amount, status}`.
+Using it directly means we can't get the `txHash`/`settlementId` needed to generate an explorer link for every agent-to-agent payment.

+Manual decoding lets us trace every payment hop in the hierarchy (brain → macro → child) to its on-chain transaction in real time — for full audit trail visibility.

 ## Reusable Arc/Circle x402 SDKs

 PayLabs also ships alongside standalone open-source SDKs for builders working with Arc, Circle Gateway, x402 payments, agent wallets, and batch proof visibility.